RaghaRao314159/nerdle/README.md

 - so given xxx first few tries (available in the context window input prompt), output the next try
 - given color feedback and patterns too

-Do not do SFT for now as it will be too complicated; the reasoning tokens should already be baked into Unsloth AI's GRPO implementation

 ### Reward Modelling

 Nerdle colors are as follows: